 Amtrak’s Inter-Regional fleet is a mish-mash of out-of-date coaches and locomotives.
 Photo; Rick Harnish.

-How a Lack of Funding Hurts Cross-Country Travel
+How a Lack of Funding Hurts Long Distance Travel

 The current problem with night trains is intentional neglect.
 A failure to invest in high-quality tracks and modern trainsets to offer quality service has had predictable results.